 In its 2013 Annual Report, the Commission commented extensively on the obligation of all judges of courts of record – that is, all courts except town and village courts – and of all non-incumbent candidates seeking election to courts of record – to file annual financial disclosure statements, similar to those filed by other state officials and state government employees.
 Section 211(4) of the Judiciary Law and Section 40.2 of the Rules of the Chief Judge require judges to file an annual financial disclosure statement by May 15 of each succeeding year.

 Since 1990, the Ethics Commission for the Unified Court System (UCS Ethics) has been responsible for administering the distribution, collection, review and maintenance of annual financial disclosure statements.
-The powers, duties and procedures of the USC Ethics are set forth in 22 NYCRR Parts 40 and 7400.
+The powers, duties and procedures of the UCS Ethics are set forth in 22 NYCRR Parts 40 and 7400.

-From the 2008 Annual Report, page 23.
+From the 2014 Annual Report, pages 25-26.